elunna/hackem/README.md

 	- [ ] Can enter quest at 10 - no penalty

 	- [ ] Revenants should shoot missiles/fireballs (ala Doom)
-	- [ ] Snowball attack for ice trolls? frost giants?
-	- [ ] Double check that all nobles are lords, royals are kings.
-	- [ ] Revert "noble" to "lord"
-	- [ ] Revert "royal" to "king"
 	- [ ] Eventually add in the opposite genders from 3.7 (ladies/queens, etc)
 	- [ ] Keep evil Gnolls or use slashem ones, or ones from Splice/Dnh/Gnollhack?
 	- [ ] Keep Vecna's lair?